nitishkumarsonkar/dream-image-generator/memory-bank/projectBrief.md

 # Dream Image Generator

 ## Overview
 Dream Image Generator is an interactive web application that transforms user inputs (images or text) into AI-generated images using Google's Gemini API.
-Add comments for code change for future refernce and uderstanding.
+There will some pre define themes like image generation for intstagram post, image create for linked post, etc. Add comments for code change for future refernce and uderstanding.

 ## Features
 - Text-to-image generation